bytecode-mike/docker-b00t/README.md

 # docker-b00t

 This projects puts together a simple SpringBoot / AngularJS application and it publish it as Docker image.
+This is not a Spring Boot or Angular JS tutorial, the focus is on the Docker and on the possible way to use it (together with  a SpringBoot/ AngularJS/MySQL database).

 # Prerequisite

 Fist of all you need to install the Docker container, this is depending on the underling operation system, for mode detail about installation consider the [Docker](http://docs.docker.com/mac/started/) site.